pingcap/docs/tidb-cloud/manage-user-access.md

 To switch between organizations, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner of the TiDB Cloud console.
-2. Select **Switch Organization** in the drop-down menu, and click the organization you want to switch to.
+2. Click the name of the organization you want to switch to.

 ### Set the time zone for your organization